reluviari/reluviaris-app-garage/README.md

-# Gestão de Campanhas Astrazeneca - AssistCare
+# Integrating REACT and RAILS

 Integrating REACT (gem 'react_on_rails') and RAILS 5.2